Become a Global Citizen!

 Our quality German program will help you develop confidence in speaking German.
 Students can study German to meet the B.A. language requirement.
 Our longstanding exchange agreement with Tubingen University offers unique opportunities and financial support for SOU students to study in Germany.
 The School of Business also has direct exchange agreements with schools in Germany, and German exchange students also come to SOU.
 Our active German Club will let you connect immediately with other students who share your interests in the German language and culture.

-We are taking new and innovative directions in helping students in all majors develop French language proficiency and experiences in French that are specific to their their discipline as we phase out the French major and minor in 2016.
+We are taking new and innovative directions in helping students in all majors develop French language proficiency and experiences in French that are specific to their discipline.
 We'll help you find internships and study opportunities to enhance your awareness of global opportunities in your field of study and prepare you for employment in the 21st Century.
 Students can also major in International Studies using French as their language of concentration.

 We have six different study abroad sites in France, study abroad sites in four French-speaking African countries, and internship opportunities in France and Francophone Africa.
 The SOU French Club is one of the most active on campus, and our students find exciting and innovative jobs using their French language skills and international experience.
 For more information about our French program, visit our French site at www.sou.edu/languages/french.